 Whole house humidifiers that work with an HVAC system can further be divided into three types:

 - Steam humidifiers are generally the most powerful and are often used for large homes.
 They heat water in a steam canister until it boils and then release the steam through the ventilation ducting.
 They can be expensive, and their energy consumption is higher than other models.

-- Fan humidifiers don’t use heat at all, but blow air across a humidifier pad that is soaked in water.
+- Fan humidifiers don’t use heat at all but blow air across a humidifier pad that is soaked in water.
 Again, this releases fine water particles through the ducting.
-They are more energy efficient and, because there’s no warm air, they don’t impact air cooling.
+They are more energy efficient and, because there’s no warm air, they don’t affect air cooling.

 Bypass and fan humidifiers are also known as evaporative humidifiers because they don’t rely on steam.

 Whole house console-style evaporative humidifiers are much simpler.
 They just need to be placed where preferred, filled regularly with water, and plugged into a convenient power outlet.
 There’s also the question of noise.